kresil/experiments/resilience4j/README.md

 #### Configuration

-Since Kotlin is interoperable with Java, the configuration can be done in the same way but with a more concise syntax and utilizing [trailing lambdas](https://kotlinlang.org/docs/lambdas.html#passing-trailing-lambdas).
+Since Kotlin is interoperable with Java, the configuration can be done in the same way but with a more concise syntax which uses [trailing lambdas](https://kotlinlang.org/docs/lambdas.html#passing-trailing-lambdas).

 ```kotlin
 val configName = "config"